Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Merciless

-After you apply at least one stack of a condition to a creature that already has a stack of that same condition, apply an additional stack of that condition.
+After you apply at least one stack of a ailment to a creature that already has a stack of that same ailment, apply an additional stack of that ailment.
 This effect does not trigger itself.

 ### Scheming